lxsmnsyc/caldaria/docs/routing.md

 export default UserProfile;
 ```

 `load` is only used on server-side and never on the client-side.
-When navigating to another page on client-side, `rigidity`'s client performs a data-only request to the page's route, that is, only `load` is evaluated and the SSR never takes place.
+When navigating to another page on client-side, `caldaria`'s client performs a data-only request to the page's route, that is, only `load` is evaluated and the SSR never takes place.
 This way, the client never opts-out of SPA while still staying true to the benefits of on-demand SSR.

 ## Actions and `<Form>`